ycpcs/cs365-spring2019/lectures/lecture05.md

 Reductions
 ==========

-At the end of the computation: one process must collect partial solutions, combine them into a global solutions.
+At the end of the computation: one process must collect partial solutions, combine them into a global solution.

 Often: global solution is constructed by applying an operation to the elements of the partial solutions (add, subtract, etc.)